 The key to enjoying rainy-season travel is building a plan that works in any weather:

-- Use mornings for outdoor activities — rainfall is statistically rarer before noon on most days
+- Use mornings for outdoor activities — rainfall is statistically rarer before noon on most days across the season

 - Schedule spa, museum, or casino visits for afternoons — this is when showers are most likely to arrive